jsuto/piler-examples/examples/backup-to-s3-bucket/README.md

 ## Notes

-The script copies only the last 2 top level store folders (eg. /var/piler/store/00/piler/605) to S3 bucket For the first usage be sure to fix the store level dir in the 125th line to make sure all store data is copied.
+The script copies only the last 2 top level store folders (eg. /var/piler/store/00/piler/605) to S3 the bucket.
+For the first use be sure to fix the store level dir in the 125th line to make sure all store data is copied.

 ```
 backup_customer_dir "$customer" "$STORE_DIR" "store" 200
 ```

 After the first run, you may revert it to "2", because older directories don't change.

+The backup script appends the customer name to the prefix, eg. s3/company-name-piler-backup-${customer}